zimengyang/ForwardPlus_Vulkan/README.md

 From different tests, we can see small tile size will introduce a lot of frustums to be computed and a lot of threads (compute shader) to do the computation for culling.
 But also a huge tile size will make the computation for each thread too heavy to make fully use of parallelization propertity of Vulkan compute shaders.

-In conclusion, a reasonable tile size that fits best in different hardwares might be 16 by 16 or 32 by 32 pixels.
+In conclusion, a reasonable tile size that fits best in different hard wares might be 16 by 16 or 32 by 32 pixels.

 ### Number of Lights